 August to October the herd has reformed, and meanders on the Kenya and Tanzania border, along the banks of the mighty Mara River.

 Returning south from the beginning of November.

 The path of The Wildebeest migration is dependent on rain.
-The animals move follows the path of the rain in order to feed off the new grass whilst also being close to a good water supply.
+The animals' move follows the path of the rain to feed off the new grass whilst also being close to a good water supply.

 Wildebeest migration Report – April and May